OEMunlag/Rise-Notes-Kais-Edition2/README.md

 More details coming soon,

-Original github where the original sourcecode is from: https://github.com/Rise-Software/Rise-Notes
+Original github where the original source code is from: https://github.com/Rise-Software/Rise-Notes

 ## Credits